What is Plagiarism?

 - Seek out ongoing support

 Be Proactive!
-Engage in the conversations so that you learn the skills of effective paraphrasing and referencing to avoid plagiarism.
+Engage in your learning so that you can gain knowledge and learn the academic writing skills such as paraphrasing and referencing and to avoid plagiarism.

 Watch the Reading and Interpreting a Turnitin Report video presentation.

-More detailed information can be sourced from the Submitting Assessments page in the SLIDE Library Guide.
+More detailed information can also be found in the Submitting Assessments page within the Library Essentials program.